WaqarSM/4D-CBCT---Code-Repository/README.md

 Before running it assure that the following tools are installed on your system:
 * GIT
 * CMake
 * C/C++ Compiler

-To install these on a mac simply run the following spinnets in terminal:
+To install these on a mac simply run the following spinets in terminal:

 ```
 #installing homebrew